 Related to the first point, the design of new sales formats must originate with upper management and be vigorously supported by marketing efforts to communicate to the public how different they are.
 Examples of alternate sales models that are generating better profits include smaller stores in the city, more online functions, pop-up stores and dealers who make house calls.

 3. Drive more referral traffic to the service department

 The National Auto Dealers Association’s State of the Industry Report revealed that net profits from the service department outpaced both new and used car profit margins for most dealerships, even though it averages about 10 percent of total revenue.
-McKinsey found that greater incentives for driving referrals and repeat business to the service department could equate to an enormous improvements to the bottom line.
+McKinsey found that greater incentives for driving referrals and repeat business to the service department could equate to enormous improvements to the bottom line.